Photo taken pre-pandemic

-The University of Pittsburgh School of Health and Rehabilitation Sciences (SHRS) today announced its new accelerated Athletic Training (BS-MS) program beginning fall term 2021.
+The University of Pittsburgh School of Health and Rehabilitation Sciences (SHRS) today announced its new accelerated Athletic Training (MS) program beginning fall term 2021.
 The establishment of the program is in response to a mandate by the Commission on Accreditation of Athletic Training Education that all professional athletic training programs nationwide become master’s degree level programs by 2022.

 Pitt’s new accelerated Athletic Training program is currently accepting applications for its fall cohort.
 The program will prepare students to become health care providers who specialize in the prevention, assessment, treatment and rehabilitation of injuries and illnesses.
 Students will develop cognitive skills, psychomotor mastery, and affective values as they pertain to the practice domains of the athletic training profession.
 The new AT program combines sound classroom education with invaluable clinical experiences, with a focus on producing highly successful and effective health care providers who will shape the future of the profession.